owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_2.md

 media_type: image

 _title: The Saturday Magazine, The Mocking-Bird (page 2)
 description: An image of a magazine page with two columns of printed text.
-The left column features an image of a perched mocking bird, and the right column begins with the title "Anniversaries in July."
+The left column features an image of a perched mocking bird, and the right column begins with an articled titled "Anniversaries in July."
 creator: The Society for Promoting Christian Knowledge
 _date: 1833
 rights: Public Domain